pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0115.md

 }
 ```

-The library will now automatically insert the diagnostics, applied fix-its, and expansion into
+The library will now automatically insert diagnostics, applied fix-its, and the final expansion into
 separate trailing closures:

 ```swift